Click the flag

 The Hidden Gifts Of the Introverted Child: Helping Your Child Thrive in an Extroverted World.
 Marti Olsen Laney, $18.95

-How Much is Enough?
-Everything You Need to Know to Steer Clear of Overindulgence and Raise Likeable, Responsible and Respectful Children from Toddlers to Teens.
-Jean Ilsley Clarke, Connie Dawson & David Bredehoft, $22.50
+How Much is Too Much?
+Raising Likeable, Responsible, Respectful Children from Toddlers to Teens in an Age of Overindulgence.
+Jean Illsley Clarke, Connie Dawson & David Bredehoft, $19.99

-How to Talk So Kids Will Listen & Listen So Kids Will Talk.
-Adele Faber & Elaine Mazlish, $17.99
+How to Talk So Kids Will Listen & Listen So Kids Will Talk, 30th Anniversary Edition.
+Adele Faber & Elaine Mazlish, $21.00; Audiobook (CD format) $39.99

 Kids Are Worth It: Raising Resilient, Responsible, Compassionate Kids, Revised 2010.
 Barbara Coloroso, $22.00